Mexican Women Stay Home To Protest Femicides In 'A Day Without Us'

 The strike came one day after International Women's Day on Sunday, when some 80,000 women marched in Mexico City to protest violence against women, in addition to other marches around the country.

 Two recent brutal killings in particular have galvanized activists.
-A 25-year-old Mexico City woman who was stabbed, skinned and disemboweled last month, with photos then sprayed across a tabloid's front page.
+A 25-year-old Mexico City woman was stabbed, skinned and disemboweled last month, with photos then sprayed across a tabloid's front page.
 Two days after her body was found, a 7-year-old girl was abducted from her school.
 Her body was found wrapped in a plastic bag in Mexico City's outskirts.

 Authorities reported 1,010 femicides in 2019.
 Women's rights groups say that number is an undercount.
 More than 3,800 women were killed in total last year.